Pigeonboy400/Meta-Final-Capstone-Project/README.md

 # Little Lemon - Booking Table

-This was the final project in my META's Front-End Developer Professional Certificate.
-The only link and function that works is the table booking button in the header.
-Styling is based on a style guide.
+Very Proud to say trhat this was the last project for this long course and I'm happy to say this was such a learning experience!
 ## Table of contents

 - [Overview](#overview)